Unparalleled Academic Support

 Director of Studies

 "Every resident at St Catherine's College has the potential for excellence.
-It is my duty and privilege as Director of Studies, to seek out every opportunity to develop that potential.
+It is my duty and privilege as Director of Studies, to assist in developing that potential.
 We want our residents to be as successful as they can and make the most of their university experience"